MetroReviews/Locales/README.md

-# Locales
+# Metro Locales
-Localization for our Website/Frontend
+Localization/Translation files for used in our Website.

+---

+## Contributing
+To add a new locale simple follow the layout in [./lang/en.js](./lang/en.js)